LepronlineR/MLAgents-Modern-Tetris/README.md

 ```

 if we look at every possible observation utilizing the function to find what the piece will do, it will "in theory" look for every single way to

+because we already have the observation looking at the state of the board, we look at the heurisitcs (aggregate height, complete lines, etc) globally.
+Therefore, we want to generally minimize and maximize these values due to the state.
+This will save space for observation as well as generalize how we want the board state to be rather than a specific piece and that piece's movement.

 ## Version